 - Application Fee: 2,000 Baht visa fee for 3 month single entry / 5,000 Baht visa fee for 1 year multiple entry

-It depends on the consulate if they issue one year visas or only three months business visas.
-All of Thailand’s neighbor countries (Malaysia, Cambodia, Laos and Myanmar) only issue single-entry 3 month business visas.
+It depends on the consulate if they issue a 1 year visa or only a 90 day visa.
+All of Thailand’s neighbor countries (Malaysia, Cambodia, Laos and Myanmar) currently only issue single-entry 3 month business visas.
 Same for Singapore and Hongkong.

 If the Thai consulate only issues you a single entry visa, it is possible to apply for a Re-Entry permit inside Thailand.
-The application has to be submitted at the immigration office that is designated to your residential area.
+The application has to be submitted at the immigration office that is designated to your residential area (in Bangkok that is the Chaeng Watthana Government Complex).
 The following documents are required in order to submit a Re-Entry Permit application (in person or by an agent):

 - Copy of passport pages: Main page, visa page and page that includes the latest entry stamp